62582c42ff475ca78e9cd77a Ideas Image P 1080

 8. Professional development opportunities

-If you want to impress your employees and attract top talent into your business, you could offer professional development opportunities to show that you care about their careers.
+If you want to impress your employees and attract top talent into your business, you could offer professional development opportunities.
+This shows that you care about your employees’ careers.
 This could be in the form of covering the cost of professional certification courses, purchasing online training courses and more.

 9. Wellness days